hyperledger-archives/iroha-docker/iroha-build/README.md

 ### 3.2 Build IROHA

-After that, you can build IROHA in `iroha-build` container as below.
+After that, you can build IROHA in the `iroha-build` container.

 ``` bash
 cd /usr/local/iroha